hiteshkarvil/getting-started-with-open-source/README.md

 Wondering why you contribute to Open Source?
 Here are a few good reasons it can benefit both you and the world!

 ### [Compilation of Open Source Resources](./compilation_of_open_source_resources.md)
-This file includes a collection of external resources (links) that elaborate on how to contribute to Open Source projects effectively as a newbie.
+This file includes a collection of external resources (links) that elaborate on how a novice might contribute to Open Source projects effectively.

 ### [How to organize an Open Source sprint](./how_to_organize_an_open_source_sprint.md)
 An Open Source sprint is a short event where groups of people get together to work on a single Open Source project with help from its maintainers.
 We provide detailed instructions and resources for organizing an Open Source sprint at your company, club or Meetup Group.